isabella232/mobile-services.ko-KR/help/windows-appstore/c-getting-started/dev-qs.md

 >[!IMPORTANT]
 >
->The version of `ADBMobile.winmd` does not reflect the version of the library. `.winmd` 파일에는 메타데이터만 포함되어 있으며 이에 따라 Microsoft에 따라 `255.255.255.255` 허용되는 비헤이비어가 포함되어 있습니다 (winrt C + [+/CX 구성 요소 DLL에 대한 어셈블리 정보를 추가하는 방법은 참조).](https://social.msdn.microsoft.com/Forums/windowsapps/en-US/6bcccaee-aa53-4770-bd5b-1205977f1ca7/how-do-i-add-assembly-information-for-a-winrt-c-cx-component-dll?forum=winappswithnativecode) 참조).
+>The version of `ADBMobile.winmd` does not reflect the version of the library.
+The `.winmd` file contains metadata only, and as such will have a version number of `255.255.255.255` which is accepted behavior according to Microsoft (see [How do I add assembly information for a WinRT C++ / CX component dll?](https://social.msdn.microsoft.com/Forums/windowsapps/en-US/6bcccaee-aa53-4770-bd5b-1205977f1ca7/how-do-i-add-assembly-information-for-a-winrt-c-cx-component-dll?forum=winappswithnativecode) 참조).
 To check the version of the library you are using, check the version of the underlying `ADBMobile.dll` file.

 ## Syntax differences {#section_A02DE120B6D240F5AFFE7509755C4F14}